 Rose Plants That Resist Drought

 Many of us have either had to or are currently dealing with drought conditions in the areas we live.
-Such conditions make it tough to have a garden due to the lack of an abundance of water to keep our plants and shrubs well hydrated.
-After all, water is a life giver.
+Such conditions make it tough to have a garden due to the lack of an abundance of water to keep our plants and shrubs well-hydrated.
+After all, water is a life-giver.
 Water carries the nutrition to our plants, including our rose bushes.

 That being said, there are roses that we can focus on that have been tested in various growing conditions to see how they perform.
 Just as the “Buck Roses” are known for their cold climate hardiness, there are some heat tolerant roses, like the Earth Kind roses, that will perform well in these tough conditions.
-In fact, many of the species roses and old garden roses are tolerant of varying climatic conditions.
+In fact, many of the species of roses and old garden roses are tolerant of varying climatic conditions.

 Some climbing rose bushes that have been found to be heat and drought tolerant include:

 - New Dawn

 If you live in an area that gets very little to no relief from heat and drought conditions, you certainly can still enjoy roses, the choice should shift to enjoying some of the Earth Kind roses noted above, of which Knockout is one.
 You can also find more info on Earth Kind roses here.
 A website I recommend for finding some wonderful species of roses can be found at High Country Roses.
 The folks there are most helpful when it comes to locating the best drought tolerant roses for your growing conditions.
 Seek out owner Matt Douglas and tell him Stan ‘the Rose Man’ sent you.
 Be sure to check out some miniature rose bushes too.